ashishsober/Master-detail-with-ANG2/README.md

 if you do the refactoring then we can apply the forRoot() method as i have done. and please add providers also for radio-button and some other modules.

+#Injected Angular-cli

+* To inject angular cli write ng init and follow the instruction.
+* start the application with ng-serve instead of npm start